-- Work group meetings are open to all who would like to participate within the 12 county Bay Area UASI - Bay Area UASI Approval Authority and Advisory Group members should attempt to ensure their jurisdiction is represented in all work groups for optimum inclusion in all UASI projects. - Work group meetings will continue to be chaired by project managers representing the UASI Management Team. - The work groups and their areas of responsibility concerning projects for FY 2013 are:
+- Work group meetings are open to all who would like to participate within the twelve county Bay Area UASI. - Bay Area UASI Approval Authority and Advisory Group members should attempt to ensure their jurisdiction is represented in all work groups for optimum inclusion in all UASI project discussions. - Work group meetings are chaired by project managers representing the UASI Management Team. - Each work group is assigned a goal or set of goals from the Bay Area Homeland Security Strategy.
+The work groups and their areas of responsibility concerning projects for FY 2014 are: